HarryAllen1/jhstsa.org/pages/wa-events/Infographic.md

 This infographic is intended to be printed and hung on the wall.
 Students can design EITHER a 36x48” or 18x96” graphic (submissions will be digital only).

-## Pre-conference Submission Requirements

-### January 23rd

-Students will submit their infographic

-- Using the Infographic portion of the rubric, students will be scored on their infographic design
-- Submission must show (at a minimum) the background, layout of images, information blocks, and design features

-### March 14th

-Students should submit their completed entry.

 ## Information

 |                                              |               |